 Co-Investments.
+Although it is under no obligation to do so, PIMCO from time to time will offer co-investment opportunities to investors in its Private Funds, Clients, employees, former employees and/or to third parties (which may be unaffiliated or affiliated with PIMCO (including Allianz and its affiliates or employees), and which may include Service Providers).
+Participants in a co-investment may be required to pay carried interest and fees (including management, administration fees, and placement fees and similar compensation) in connection with such co-investment (and, for the avoidance of doubt, any such fees or amounts are not considered transaction fees and will not or otherwise offset any fees or carried interest payable to PIMCO or its affiliates).
+The terms and conditions of any such coinvestment may vary among the co-investors.
+Coinvestments are subject to PIMCO's non-standard transaction, allocation, and other policies and procedures.

-Although it is under no obligation to do so.
-PIMCO from time to time will offer co-investment opportunities to investors in its Private Funds, Clients, employees, former employees and/or to third parties.
-Co-investment opportunities will be offered and allocated as determined by PIMCO in its sole discretion, and any such allocations as between investors may not correspond to their pro rata interests in the relevant Private Fund or the size of their Accounts.
-In determining to offer and allocate co-investment opportunities, PIMCO may take into account any facts and circumstances it deems appropriate, including the size of the prospective co-investor's investment in the Fund and any other PIMCO Funds, Accounts and/or Affiliate Clients; whether or not such prospective co-investor has expressed an interest in co-investment opportunities, including whether such prospective co-investor's interest is targeted at a particular category of co-investment opportunities and whether the prospective co-investor's interest in participating in co-investment opportunities has been documented in a contract; PIMCO's evaluation of the financial resources, sophistication, experience and expertise of the potential co-investor, with respect to the execution of co-investment transactions generally, and with respect to the geographic location or business activities of the applicable co-investment, including the expected amount and nature of negotiations with the potential co-investor; perception of past experiences and relationships with each prospective co-investor; conflicts or potential conflicts of interest relating to a potential coinvestor and/or the co-investment opportunity; whether or not such person has co-invested previously and PIMCO's perception of the ability of any such co-investor to respond promptly and appropriately to potential investment opportunities; perception of the legal, regulatory, tax, reporting, public relations, competitive, confidentiality or other issues that may arise with respect to any prospective co-investor; and any perceived strategic value or other benefit to PIMCO, the Funds, or PIMCO's affiliates resulting from offering such coinvestment opportunity to a prospective co-investor.
-PIMCO expects that these factors will lead it to favor some potential co-investors over others with respect to the frequency with which PIMCO offers them coinvestment opportunities.
-PIMCO also expects to allocate certain co-investors a greater proportion of an investment opportunity than others as a result of these factors.
-To the extent PIMCO offers co-investment opportunities to employees of PIMCO, including through PIMCO-managed vehicles, such employee co-investors may have priority rights to participate in such coinvestment opportunities.
-Additionally, to the extent PIMCO offers co-investment opportunities to investors in a Private Fund, PIMCO from time to time grants certain investors in a Private Fund or other Clients a priority right to participate in such co-investment opportunities.
-The existence of such priority co-investment rights may result in other investors receiving fewer or no co-investment opportunities and/or smaller allocations to coinvestments.
-Co-invest opportunities will also be provided to induce additional investments from existing or new investors into a Fund or to benefit the growth of PIMCO's or its affiliates' franchise.
-Because co-investors may not be identified and/ or may not agree to invest until relatively late in the investment process, or for other reasons, co-investors will not necessarily bear their proportionate share of investment-related expenses (including "broken deal" expenses).
-A non-binding indication of interest in co-investments does not require PIMCO to notify such interested party of any coinvestment opportunity.
+Subject to the relevant Private Fund's governing and offering documents and any contractual co-investment requirements or rights, co-investment opportunities will be allocated as determined by PIMCO in its sole discretion, and any such allocations as between investors may not correspond to their pro rata interests in the relevant Private Fund or the size of their Accounts.
+In determining such allocations, PIMCO will take into account any facts or circumstances it deems appropriate, including the size of the prospective co-investor's investment in the Private Fund and any other PIMCOadvised Funds or Accounts, as well as prospective future investments therein; whether and the extent to which the prospective co-investor has expressed an interest in coinvestment opportunities; PIMCO's evaluation of the financial resources, sophistication, experience and expertise of the potential co-investor, with respect to the execution of co-investment transactions generally, and with respect to the geographic location or business activities of the applicable co-investment opportunity;

+perception of past experiences and relationships with each prospective co-investor; whether or not such person has co-invested previously and the ability of any such coinvestor to respond promptly and appropriately to potential investment opportunities; perception of the legal, regulatory, reporting, public relations, competitive, confidentiality or other issues that could potentially arise with respect to any prospective co-investor (including whether the prospective co-investor has a complicated tax structure that would require particular structuring implementation or covenants that would not otherwise be required and any interests a prospective co-investor has in any competitors of the portfolio investment); and any strategic value or other benefit to PIMCO or its affiliates resulting from offering such co-investment opportunity to a prospective co-investor, including potential benefits to the growth of PIMCO or its affiliates' franchise and whether the prospective co-investor has demonstrated a long-term and/or continuing commitment to the potential success of the Fund, PIMCO and/or its affiliates.

+Co-investment opportunities may also be provided to existing or new investors into PIMCO-advised Funds or Accounts.
+Subject to any specific agreements to the contrary, PIMCO may use co-investment opportunities to benefit the growth of its franchise PIMCO expects to grant certain investors a priority right to participate in co-investment opportunities.
+The existence of such priority co-investment rights could result in other investors receiving fewer or no co-investment opportunities.